himeylo/plugin-fo/README.md

 3. **.vscode** - Visual Studio Code integration files.
 4. **.wp-env** - WordPress development environment default content.
 5. **src** - Source code for the plugin.
-   a.
-Common WordPress feature implementations that you can copy and modify for your plugin.
+   - Common WordPress feature implementations that you can copy and modify for your plugin.
-   b. **assets** - JavaScript, CSS, images, fonts, and other static files.
+   - **assets** - JavaScript, CSS, images, fonts, and other static files.
-   c. **views** - File content output to the browser by the plugin.
+   - **views** - File content output to the browser by the plugin.
 This is where you should put most or all of the HTML output from your plugin, to make that content easier to find and change.
 6. **index.php** - The entrypoint for the plugin's source code, which is loaded by WordPress if the plugin is activated for a site.

 ## Commands